alexander-pastukhov/writing-games-with-python-and-psychopy/docs/05-guess-the-number-ai.md

     return some other value
 ```

 The parameters are optional, so is the return value.
-Thus the minimal function would be
+Thus, the minimal function would be
 ```python
 def minimal_function():
     pass # pass means "do nothing"